WorldDstroyer/Vortex-Crypto/README.md

 # Source:
 https://en.wikipedia.org/wiki/Advanced_Encryption_Standard

 An original driving force behind the inception of this program was that I, WorldDstroyer, wanted a way to easily encrypt communications and local data to my leisure.
 It was also a big desire of mine to be able to write a program/tool that can be used as a legitimately secure locally-stored password manager.
-If there are any questions or concerns regarding this software, please contact be at the email below.
+If there are any questions or concerns regarding this software, please contact me at the email below.

 # Contact:
 - Email: worlddstroyermail@gmail.com